 Hawaii

+Hawaii offers no formal reciprocity (Hawaii Real Estate Branch).
 You may be able to qualify for an Equivalency to the Prelicense Education Requirement and the Equivalency to the Uniform Examination.
 You must have an active license in another state to qualify for the prelicensing education equivalency.

 Michigan

-Michigan offers no waivers or reciprocity opportunities.
+Michigan offers no waivers or reciprocity opportunities (Michigan LARA).
+You must complete the full licensing process.

 New Jersey